 Ferrite core sensing is an analogue approach, because the strength of the output signal is proportional to the proximity of the magnet (in saturated core switches) and presumably also proportional to the proximity of the ferrite core (in movable-ferrite designs).
 No keyboards have yet been discovered that knowingly take advantage of this property, although ITW did mention it in at least one patent.

-Only a handful of brands are known at present to have created switches of this type.
-Advertisements for Licon Series 550 keyboards and switches have been discovered as far back as 1970, and Licon and Cortron (both part of ITW at the time) are collectively the most commonly-occuring types.
-ADI (Advanced Datum Information Corp) of Taiwan is likely the best-known manufacturer after the ITW subsidiaries.
-IMS International produced keyboards very similar to those of ADI, and it is possible that they sold the technology to ADI.
-Fort Electronic Products introduced their “Fero-Snap” switch sometime around 1971.
-Quite how this switch functioned is unclear, as insufficient details have been found.
+Only a handful of manufacturers are known at present to have created switches of this type.
+After ITW, ADI (Advanced Datum Information Corp) of Taiwan is likely the best-known manufacturer although their products resemble those of Keytek are are likely derived from them, and Keytek’s Inductric range appears to have begun life at Mechanical Enterprises in 1980.
+Fort Electronic Products introduced their “Fero-Snap” switch sometime around 1971, which seems to have been fairly short-lived.
+Nixdorf also made at least two models of keyboard with switches identical in principle to those of Cortron.